Individual and Organisation Transformation through

 While living as a single mother of three teens and a dementia carer, I have invested my time in championing mental health and wellbeing education and tools for everyone aged 7 to 70.

 These same tools enabled me to transform the challenge of separation into a force for my own happiness, as well as make an impact on the lives of others.
-By bringing the power of Mindfulness to children and adults, I have offered them a support in everyday life, and enabled them to embrace plan B, when things fall apart a little, as they often do.
+By bringing the power of Mindfulness to children and adults, I have offered them a support in everyday life, and enabled them to embrace plan B with compassion, when things fall apart a little, as they often do.
 Plan B CAN be the life WE want to lead.

 Five years later, believing that I had found Mindfulness to help me get through my divorce, the onset of my mother’s dementia showed me that that was just a stepping stone for what lay ahead.
 Her condition has deepened and strengthened my Mindfulness, as I learn to patiently accept and sometimes even love, the powerless situation we are now in, let go of what was, and trust in what will be.
 Ironically this cruel illness that cuts people off from their lives, has helped me discover new levels of compassion and connectedness.

 What I know for sure is that there is life not after, but with, childhood trauma, divorce, dementia and career changes.
 And even a Pandemic.